Wood species

 Types of mulberry

 Morus nigra is native to Persia and Transcaucasia and is the most widespread species.
-In the past its leaves were also used for worm food, but it has since been discovered that those of the white mulberry are preferred by worms and this use has been discontinued.
+In the past, its leaves were also used as worm food, but it has since been discovered that white mulberry leaves are preferred by worms and this use has been discontinued.
 Now only white mulberry leaves are used for silkworm rearing.
-Black mulberry leaves are very dark, almost black, similar to blackberries.
-Morus rubra is native to North America, has dark red fruit, is found mostly in the USA and grows the tallest of all.
+The leaves of the black mulberry are very dark, almost black, similar to blackberries.
+Morus rubra is native to North America, has dark red fruit, is found mainly in the USA and grows the tallest of all.

-The white and black dud grows naturally in our region, in the lowlands or on the low hills, but it is also cultivated.
-The tree has a smooth, grey stem with a not very rich crown.
-The leaves are thin, with different shapes - oval, pointed, elliptical, lobed, serrated - slightly shiny on the front and with raised veins on the back.
-The fruits appear at 7-8 years of the tree's life and are a cluster of false drupes arranged on a central axis, which become fleshy at maturity.
-The drupe is used in herbal medicine and the fruit is used to make jams and marmalades.
+The white and black quince also grow naturally in the lowlands and low hills, but is also cultivated.
+The tree has a smooth, gray stem with a not very rich crown.
+The leaves are slender, with different shapes - oval, pointed, elliptic, lobed, serrated - slightly shiny on the front and with raised veins on the back.
+The fruits appear when the tree is 7-8 years old and are an agglomeration of false drupes arranged on a central axis, which become fleshy when mature.
+The fruit is used in herbal medicine, and jams and marmalades are made from the fruit.

 mulberry bowl